The DRC has a new home! Help us renovate our new community space by contributing to the Capital Campaign Fund

 Becca Pelzl

-Small Claims Coordinator & Program Administrative Manager
+Small Claims Coordinator & Program Administrator; Foreclosure Mediation Case Manager

 Coming to us from sunny San Diego, Becca has been with the DRC since mid-2022.
 She has a degree in Biology and has previously pursued careers in both human and veterinary medicine.
 She decided to switch fields and join DRC to further her passion of helping her community in new and creative ways.